 Scrum teams consists of a Scrum Master, Product Owner, and the Development team.
 Scrum teams are self-organizing and cross-functional.
 They can choose how best to accomplish their work, rather than being directed by others outside the team.

 Kanban practices lean methodology to conceptualize the flow of work and also helps in reducing the work limit, as per the team's capacity.
 It increases productivity and enables smooth flow without any blocks interfering with the current speed of work.
 A Kanban board aids as a tool to achieve this efficiency and maintain the respective features and story continuity.

-The Scaled Agile Framework helps to implement lean-agile practices at an enterprise level to scale across the top to bottom levels.
-SAFe expands into four layers as follows:
+The Enterprise Scaling Framework helps implement lean-agile practices at an enterprise level to scale across the top to bottom levels.
+This framework expands into four layers as follows:

 - Value Stream

-SAFe aids the simplest systems to scale to the most complex ones, to fit the demands of all the stakeholders.
-SAFe helps deliver valuable software in an effective and consistent basis.
+Such enterprise scaling frameworks aid the simplest systems to scale to the most complex ones, to fit the demands of all the stakeholders.
+It helps deliver valuable software in an effective and consistent basis.